MeanderingNinja/LitterLog-DataPipeline/README.md

 ## Check the data on Metabase.
 Go to the browser using `http://192.168.1.157:3001`, you should be able to see cat data whenever there is a new file generated.

+# To Do List to modify this documentation/project 20230212
+- The package I made does not have a `init__.py` file in the source directory CatDataSchema.
+Fix that.
+And understand why it hasn't affected me yet.
+- Test the package locally and using Docker again to make sure it runs smoothly.